loewexy/pdns-manager-website/content/index.md

 ### Features

-* Full support for master zones
+* Full support for master and native zones
 * Simple interface for SOA record management
 * Multi user capability and permission management
 * Support for all valid DNS record types